 The love child of two famed winemakers, this 100 percent tempranillo has hints of black cherry and plum fruit, laced with clove and dried violets.
 Pair with: A leg of lamb on the grill.

 2013 Doubleback Cabernet Sauvignon

 Retired quarterback Drew Bledsoe started his own acclaimed winery in Washington State.
 For the football addicted groom or best man, this muscled, minerally red will be sure to score.
 Pair with: The best rib eye you can find.

 NV Charles Heidsieck Brut Réserve Champagne

-Your maid of honor’s been there for you from the post-first-date recap to shopping for your wedding shoes.
+Your maid of honor has been there for you from the post-first-date recap to shopping for your wedding shoes.
 Show her how much she lifts you up with this classic champagne.
-Pair with: Popcorn and a great movie!
+Pair with: Popcorn and a great movie.

 2012 Gruet Cuvée Danielle Grand Rosé